Posted by: Northwest Eye in General on October 9, 2025

 Explore Causes of Drusen Formation and Risk Factors

-Aging: It’s common to feel worried about the risk of developing drusen, especially as we age.
-The likelihood of forming drusen of macula significantly increases after the age of 50, as age-related changes in the retina become more pronounced.
-The presence of drusen of macula can increase the risk of central vision loss by up to 50%, which highlights the importance of understanding their formation.
+- Aging: It’s common to feel worried about the risk of developing drusen, especially as we age.
+The likelihood of forming drusen significantly increases after the age of 50, as age-related changes in the retina become more pronounced.
+The presence of drusen can increase the risk of central vision loss by up to 50%, which highlights the importance of nutrients to lessen the risks of sight loss.

-Genetics: If you have a family history of age-related macular degeneration (AMD), you might wonder about your own risk.
-A genetic predisposition can increase the probability of drusen of macula deposits forming, particularly in Caucasians, making it an important demographic detail to consider.
+- Genetics: If you have a family history of age-related macular degeneration (AMD), you might wonder about your own risk.
+A genetic predisposition can increase the probability of deposits forming, particularly in Caucasians, making it an important demographic detail to consider.

-Lifestyle Factors: It’s understandable to feel overwhelmed by lifestyle choices.
-Poor eating habits, smoking, and inadequate physical activity are strongly associated with an increased risk of developing drusen of macula.
-Diets low in antioxidants and high in saturated fats can exacerbate the development of drusen of macula.
-Dr. M. Ronan Conlon emphasizes that making lifestyle modifications—like following a nutritious diet and engaging in regular physical activity—can be essential for managing eye deposits and lowering the risk of progression to AMD.
+- Lifestyle Factors: It’s understandable to feel overwhelmed by age-related macular degeneration.
+Poor eating habits, smoking, and inadequate physical activity are strongly associated with an increased risk of developing drusen.
+Diets low in antioxidants and high in saturated fats can exacerbate the development of drusen, making lifestyle modifications essential.
+Dr. M. Ronan Conlon emphasizes that lifestyle changes—like following a nutritious diet and engaging in regular physical activity—can be essential for managing eye deposits and lowering the risk of progression to AMD.

-Health Conditions: Chronic conditions such as hypertension and high cholesterol can also contribute to the formation of drusen of macula, which appear as yellowish deposits.
+- Health Conditions: Chronic conditions such as hypertension and high cholesterol can also contribute to the formation of drusen, which appear as yellowish deposits.
 It’s important to recognize that maintaining overall health plays a vital role in eye care.
-While small deposits may not require immediate treatment, larger drusen of macula might necessitate AMD therapies like anti-VEGF medications.
+While small deposits may not require immediate treatment, larger ones might necessitate AMD therapies like anti-VEGF medications.

 Additionally, we want you to know that these deposits can develop without symptoms, and they are typically identified during routine retinal diagnostic testing or retinal photography.
 Preventive measures recommended by the Age-Related Eye Disease Studies (AREDS and AREDS2) include a combination of nutrients to lessen the risks of sight loss.
 By recognizing these risk factors, you can make informed lifestyle decisions to potentially lower your chances of developing eye issues related to this condition.
 We are here to help you through this process.